 Best paint for kitchen cabinets?

 Typically, harder finishes are much better for kitchen cabinets.
-We recommend to avoid matte or eggshell type finishes.
+We recommend avoiding matte or eggshell-type finishes.
 The ideal finish is a surface that is durable and can be cleaned and wiped easily.
 This will ensure that you won’t be repainting the kitchen again in a year or so.
 The best finishes are gloss, satin, or even semi-gloss.

 How to repair dents in in kitchen cabinets?

 This is slightly different from repairing chipped paint, but no need to worry, it’s not that difficult.
 After you have finished the 6 steps in retouching an area, apply some soft wax over the dent.
 Smoothen out the wax and remove any excess amounts to make the area as flat and flush with the panel as possible.
 Then repaint over the wax area to help blend in completely.